 “Jesus.”
-The angel would have almost certainly spoken to Mary in Aramaic, and thus would have said the Aramaic name of Jesus, “Yehoshua,” which means “Yahweh is salvation.”
-Thus the angel explains by saying, “for, he will save his people from their sins.”
-“Yehoshua” is the name “Joshua” in the Old Testament, and Joshua was one of the types of Christ in the Old Testament and there are some profound parallels between Joshua and Jesus.
+The angel would have spoken to Joseph in Hebrew or Aramaic because the phraseology is Semitic (G. Osborne, Exegetical Commentary on the New Testament), and the name “Jesus” means “Yahweh is salvation.”
+The angel explains the name “Jesus” by saying, “for, he will save his people from their sins.”
+“Jesus” is the same name in Hebrew, Aramaic, and Greek, as “Joshua” in the Old Testament, something that has caused some confusion in some modern versions.
+For example, in the King James Version in Acts 7:45 and Hebrews 4:8, the Old Testament man Joshua is mistakenly called “Jesus.”
+Joshua was one of the types of Christ in the Old Testament and there are some profound parallels between Joshua and Jesus.

 “it is he.”
 This is emphatic in the Greek; “he” is put as the very last word in the sentence for emphasis.
 That would only be confusing in English, so we would have to use capital letters or bold letters.
 We might say, “Because HE will save his people from their sins.”
 We place a little more emphasis on it by saying, “it is he,” (cp.
 NASB).